Justgo13/SYSC3110-Risk/README.md

 # Known issues
 - GUI will sometimes resize the text area and button panel when a country button is clicked
-- Due to map resizing when a country button is clicked, the lines to connect countries across bodies of water could not be drawn leading to some confusion for humanPlayers when they attack an adjacent country.

 # JUnit version
 JUnit4